 At the two-hour mark, which is midnight, I have given up all hope of going to sleep but a glance around reveals that most of the attendees have drifted off into some kind of slumber or meditation.

-Soon, the music starts getting more upbeat, meant to awaken the audience and leave them feeling refreshed.
+More of the brilliant, swirling watercolour effects come on, putting on a show for the last hour, and the music starts getting more upbeat, meant to awaken the audience and leave them feeling refreshed.
 Ironically, it is exactly at this point that I somehow manage to drop off, waking up only at the end of the show when the bright screens suddenly go dark.

 This is one of those events that fine-tunes the idea of socially distanced chilling in the pandemic age, so it’s definitely worth putting on your to-do list if you have a penchant for offbeat and immersive experiences, the likes that Dubai never fails to impress us with.